singlebitxyz/convot/backend/README.md

-# Gulp API Backend
+# Convot API Backend

 A production-ready FastAPI backend with Supabase authentication, rate limiting, and comprehensive architecture.
 Built for developers who want to get started quickly with a robust, scalable backend solution.

 ## 🚀 Quick Start

-### What is Gulp?
+### What is Convot?

-Gulp is a **production-ready FastAPI backend** that provides everything you need to build scalable, secure, and maintainable applications.
+Convot is a **production-ready FastAPI backend** that provides everything you need to build scalable, secure, and maintainable applications.
 It's designed for developers who want to focus on building features rather than setting up infrastructure.

 ### Key Features